shukriadams/guides/raspberrypi-samba-server.md

 Your samba share should now be available at \\PIHOSTNAME or smb:\\PIHOSTNAME

-For a private share, from shell, create a unix user and give that user a samba password, this can be the same as itsunix password
+For a private share, from shell, create a unix user and give that user a samba password, this can be the same as its unix password

     sudo adduser YOURUSERNAME
     sudo smbpasswd -a YOURUSERNAME